-If you do decide to go with a clear coat, we highly recommend testing the results on a separate piece of your vinyl wrap.
+If you go with a clear coat, we highly recommend testing the results on a separate piece of your vinyl wrap.
 Spray one coat onto your vinyl.
 Allow that layer to dry completely before applying a second or third coat.

-Clear coats are also a defense against incidental scratches and chips.
+Clear coats are also a defense against incidental scratches and chips on vehicles’ surface.
 Chrome wraps are more susceptible to damage due to the reflective nature of the vinyl.
 Clear coat is a favorite choice to lengthen the life of chrome wraps.

 Paint protection film, or PPF, is similar to your vinyl wrap, only it is clear.
 Applied over a vinyl wrap, PPF can provide an extra layer of protection for your graphics, though most companies recommend using PPF as a bra on areas more susceptible to the most abuse.
 Using PPF on the front bumper or the lower door panels will shield your wrap from chips and damage from gravel and other hazards of daily driving.

 The staff at Team Acme is skilled in all aspects of vinyl wraps.
-We have certified techs with years of experience that are prepared to answer any questions you may have about your vinyl wrap.
+We have certified techs with years of experience.
+They are prepared to answer any questions you may have about your vinyl wrap.

 Contact us today to find out about all the services we offer.
 We would be glad to work with you to make the best decision for you and your car.
 You’ll also want to consider requesting a quote online if you already have an idea worked out and there’s a particular graphic style that you want put on your car.